SanderVocke/shoopdaloop/INSTALL.md

 ### Building from source

 ShoopDaLoop's build is governed by Cargo.
 To build, simply run `cargo build` in the root directory.
+This generates `target/.../shoopdaloop(.exe)` and `target/.../shoopdaloop_dev(.exe)`. `shoopdaloop_dev` can be directly used to run within the source tree.
+For installation options, see below.

-However, be aware that a complex combination of build systems is hidden behind this cargo build front-end.
+Be aware that a complex combination of build systems is hidden behind this cargo build front-end.
 It involves C/C++ compilers, `cmake`, `meson`, Python `setuptools`, code generation and more.
 I am working on reducing the dependencies and tools involved, but YMMV in having to install additional tools to run the build successfully.

 Until this is all more stable and simple, the golden reference for how to build ShoopDaLoop is in the GitHub Actions build scripts included in the repo (`.github/workflows/...`).